 McKendree on Mission

-Our Clothes Closet has free clothing for our displaced community.
-We need volunteers to greet people, and be in the closet as they choose items.
-Currently our closet is open on Thursdays from 3:30-5:00pm.
+Our Clothing Restore has free clothing for our displaced community.
+We need volunteers to greet people, and be in the store as our guests choose items.
+Currently our store is closed but during non COVID-19 times is is open on Thursdays from 3:30-5:00pm.

 FOLDING CLOTHES We need people who can sort, fold and put away clothing at times when the closet is not open for the public.
 Can you give 1-2 hours in the morning or afternoon, once a week, every other week, or once a month?
 All help is greatly appreciated!

-VOLUNTEERS TO WORK We also need volunteers to open and close the clothes closet.
+VOLUNTEERS TO WORK We also need volunteers to open and close the clothing store.
 We rely heavily on volunteers to help serve this ministry.
 All help is greatly appreciated!

 5 & 2 Weekly Meal

-Every Tuesday at 11:30 McKendree invites 100-150 hungry men and women in to eat a meal together.
+Every Tuesday at 11:30 McKendree invites 100-150 hungry men and women in to eat a meal together (currently serving in to-go containers).
 We need volunteers!
 You can volunteer weekly, biweekly, or once a month.
-If you can serve from 11:00am-12:30pm, please let us know.
+If you can serve from 11:00am-12:30pm, please let us know, or earlier times for meal prep.

 McKendree established an Evangelism, Mission and Social Justice Team to address issues in the Nashville Community.
 This team envisions and coordinates participation in social and political issues that focus on poverty, education, and healthcare.